jiayangli-nu/blog/_posts/2021-1-13-End-to-End.md

 ---
 layout: post
 title: End-to-End Design and Intervention in Games
+date: 2020-01-20 20:00:00
 ---

 In this post, we will introduce our paper [*end-to-end design and learning in games*](https://arxiv.org/pdf/2010.13834.pdf).
+This paper provides a unified framework for learning and intervention in games.

 {: class="table-of-content"}